shoenig/nomad-pledge-driver/README.md

 ### Task Configuration

-Tasks need to specify which **pledges** they require in order to run.
+Tasks need to specify which **promises** they require in order to run.

+Tasks also need to **unveil** the filesystem paths needed to run.

 For more information about which pledges are available and how this mechanism works, visit https://justine.lol/pledge/